Introducing recommended courses, weather forecasts, and course maps for Shizukuishi Ski Resort

 This tour allows you to watch the sunrise on a snowmobile.
 Watching the sunrise from the summit of Mt.
 Odakakura is truly an extraordinary experience.
 You can also ski down the slopes.
 This tour is only available for three days during the season.

-.
-For details and applications, please see the official website.
+. ◆For details and to apply, please refer to the official website.

 How about taking a night ride on the Shizukuishi Galaxy Ropeway, which takes you to an altitude of 730m, and enjoying the starry night sky?
 You'll also get the added bonus of a professional "starry sky guide" explaining the sky full of stars